-- fondant (roll out and cover cookies, cupcakes or cakes with fondant and draw away, or if you make dimensional designs, use writers for the details)
+- fondant (roll out and cover cookies, cupcakes or cakes with fondant, or, if you make dimensional designs, use writers for the details)

 - royal icing that has been flooded and left to dry overnight

-- candy melts.
-Yes, you can use edible writers with candy melts that have hardened, but the writers do react with the fats in the melts and don’t work quite as smoothly as the above.
-If you’ve tried making cake pops, dipped them in candy melts, then tried to draw on them, you may have experienced this.
-I suggest markers with good flow, like the Americolor Gourmet Writers, use the tips of the markers and use them sparingly for small details like dots for eyes.
+- candy melts (You can use edible writers with stuff that’s been dipped in candy melts and hardened, but the writers do react with the fats in the melts and don’t work quite as well.
+If you’ve tried to make cake pops, you may have experienced this.
+I suggest markers with a good flow, like the Americolor’s, use the tips and use them sparingly for small details, like dots for eyes.)

 - buttercream frosting.
-Frosting won’t harden fully, and the bumps and grooves make this a bad surface for writers.
+Frosting won’t fully harden, and the bumps and grooves make this a bad surface for writers.

-- Don’t try and layer colors, unless it’s for effect (like in my spring flower marshmallows above).
+- Don’t try and layer colors, unless it’s for effect (like the spring flower marshmallows above).
 The bottom color will show through.
-Only black will cover other colors, so I usually outline with black last.
+Only black witll cover other colors, so I often outline with black last.

 - When switching colors, let the first color set about ten minutes so you don’t accidentally pick up another color with your marker and to prevent bleeding.